hyperledger/besu-docs/docs/private-networks/how-to/configure/free-gas.md

 }
 ```

+If zero base fee is enabled, you cannot specify a value for [`--tx-pool-price-bump`](../../../public-networks/reference/cli/options.md#tx-pool-price-bump).

 ## Configure free gas in Hardhat

 If using Hardhat to develop on your free gas network, you also need to configure free gas in Hardhat.